COMPACT AND SLIMLINE DISHWASHERS

 Freestanding, slimline dishwashers allow you to move appliances to wherever suits you.
 This is perfect if you’re restricted to an allocated space in a flat or house share, or if you’re in temporary accommodation.

-The price range is similar for slimline and standard-sized dishwashers – you can buy a basic slimline model for under £200.
-Integrated models tend to be a little more expensive due to installation costs.
+The price range is similar for both slimline and standard-sized dishwashers.
+You can buy a basic slimline model for under £250.
+But, integrated models can be a little more expensive due to the installation costs.